Nick Senzel Player Props: Reds vs. White Sox

 Nick Senzel At The Plate

-- Senzel has driven home a run in nine games this year (45.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..
+- Senzel has driven home a run in nine games this season (42.9%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..

+- He has scored in nine of 21 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.